History of Musical Film

 Along with forbidding nudity and profanity, this code included a long list of rules that now seem laughable.
 A few examples --

 For several years, most film makers resisted or openly flaunted the code, frequently including suggestive dialogue and situations.
-Then the Catholic Church formed a nationwide Legion of Decency to force studio compliance.
+Then the Catholic Church formed a nationwide Legion of Decency to demand studio compliance.
 Spurred on by this, Hays appointed Joseph I. Breen to stringently administer the production code.
 A devout Catholic, blatant anti-Semite (he openly referred to Jews as "the scum of the earth") and homophobe, Breen set out to "clean up" the content of Hollywood films with unflinching zeal.
-By 1934, all American films were forced to conform to the code.
+By 1934, all American films were forced to conform to the code..

-The studios had to find new, creative ways to bring some hint of sex to the screen in subtle, code-friendly forms.
+The studios had to find creative ways to bring some hint of sex to the screen in subtle, code-friendly forms.
 For example, RKO discovered a duo that made the whole world want to dance "cheek to cheek."